SeaShanties/lyrics/README.md

 # Sea Shanty Lyrics
-A repository of lyrics to Sea Shanties stored in json for easy usage in projects and code
+> A repository of lyrics to Sea Shanties stored in json for easy usage in projects and code.

 # Puprose
 Lyrics are often found in different formats and on different websites.
 This project strives to create an archive in a reasonable format which can